It has been

 Next stop: Mt.
 Samat.

-When my grandfather died, the family received flowers from the late President Ferdinand Marcos.
-It was for my grandfather's contribution in building the Mt.
+When my grandfather passed away, the family received flowers from Malacanan.
+It was in recognition of my grandfather's contribution to the construction of the Mt.
 Samat National Shrine.
-Years later, my dad continued his work in the upkeep of the elevator inside the shrine.
+Years later, my dad continued his work in maintaining the elevator inside the shrine.

-Mount Samat National Shrine or Dambana ng Kagitingan (Shrine of Valour) is a historical shrine built to honor and remember the heroes of World War II.
-The cross is located at the peak of Mt.
-Samat in Pilar, Bataan.
-It is 92 meters high with a viewing gallery at the arms of the cross.
+The Mount Samat National Shrine, or Dambana ng Kagitingan (Shrine of Valor), is a historical shrine erected to honor and commemorate the heroes of World War II.
+The cross is situated at the summit of Mt.
+Samat in Pilar, Bataan, standing at a height of 92 meters with a viewing gallery at the arms of the cross.

-I visited this shrine years ago so I did not join them anymore since it was too difficult for me to climb the stairs leading to the cross.
-I think my mom was the happiest because it was her first time to visit and she always wanted to go.
+I visited this shrine years ago, so I did not join them this time since it was too difficult for me to climb the stairs leading to the cross.
+I think my mom was the happiest because it was her first time visiting, and she had always wanted to go.

 Filling up at Aling Lucing